-For some surgeries, you will not need to take significant measures such as complete crate or cage rest to confine your pet.
+For some surgeries, you will not need to take significant measures such as a complete crate or cage rest to confine your pet.
 Most pets do well with staying indoors for a few days, making essential trips outdoors for bathroom breaks.

 However, you may find it difficult to keep your dog from jumping on furniture they like to nap on or climbing stairs.
-To keep him from doing this, you may need to keep in a safe, comfortable room of the house if you are unable to provide direct supervision.
+To keep him from doing this, you may need to keep him in a safe, comfortable room of the house if you are unable to provide direct supervision.

-For recovery from orthopedic surgery, your dog may need to be confined to a laundry sized (or smaller) pen, with slowly increasing amounts of exercise as recovery progresses.
+For recovery from orthopedic surgery, your dog may need to be confined to a laundry-sized (or smaller) pen, with slowly increasing amounts of exercise as recovery progresses.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.